se-edu/learningresources/contents/java/Spring.md

 </bean>
 ```

-To better understand how this dependency injection work, we can have a `Test.java` looks like the following:
+To better understand how this dependency injection works, we can have a `Test.java` looks like the following:
 ```java
 Resource r = new ClassPathResource("applicationContext.xml");
 BeanFactory factory = new XmlBeanFactory(r);